gem/oq-engine/doc/manual/oq-manual.rst

 -  ``gmfs_csv``: a parameter used to define the path to the Ground Motion Fields file in the csv format.
-This file must define Ground Motion Fields for all of the intensity measure types used in the fragilitymodel. (`Download an example file here <https://raw.githubusercontent.com/gem/oq-engine/master/doc/manual/oqum/risk/verbatim/input_scenario_gmfs.csv>`__).
+This file must define Ground Motion Fields for all of the intensity measure types used in the *Fragility Model*. (`Download an example file here <https://raw.githubusercontent.com/gem/oq-engine/master/doc/manual/oqum/risk/verbatim/input_scenario_gmfs.csv>`__).